ECON 105. Elements of Economics. 3 Credits.

 ECON 411.
 Economic Forecasting.
 3 Credits.

 An introduction to Economics Forecasting and Time Series Analysis.
 The course will cover specifications and estimation of ARMA models, seasonality, non-stationarity, unit roots and forecast evaluations.
 Empirical applications are used throughout the course.
-Prerequisite: ECON 410 or ECON 506.
+Prerequisite or Corequisite: ECON 410 or ECON 506.
 S.

 ECON 416.
 Mathematics for Economists.
 3 Credits.

 Study of mathematical methods in the areas of introductory calculus and linear algebra, and their application to economic analysis.
 Mathematical analysis of static and dynamic equilibrium models, growth models, distribution, production functions, cycles, activity analysis, mathematical programming, and model building.
-Prerequisites: ECON 308 and ECON 309; MATH 146 or MATH 165.
-On demand.
+Prerequisite: MATH 146 or MATH 165.
+Prerequisite or Corequisites: ECON 308.
+F.

 ECON 420.
 Economic Education.
 3 Credits.